smarticoai/public-api/docs/api/interfaces/TMiniGameTemplate.md

 > `optional` **activeTillDate?**: `number`

-Holds time till which template will become available, for the templates that are targeted to be available from specific time (UNIX timestamp)
+Time until which the template stays available (epoch ms); absent when not restricted

 ***